Promoting International, Comparative and Global Social Policy

 - Latin America – Latin America Social Policy Network (LASP)

 - UK – Development Studies Association The first joint DSA/UK SPA conference was held at the University of Bath.
-The two associations aim to build on into the future.
+The two associations aim to strengthen their relationship by co-organizing future events.

 - USA – Association for Public Policy Analysis and Management (APPAM) APPAM is dedicated to improving public policy and management by fostering excellence in research, analysis, and education.